donetick/donetick/README.md

 ## License
-This project is licensed under the  License.
+This project is licensed under the AGPLv3.
 See the [LICENSE](LICENSE) file for more details.
 I might consider changing it later to something else